On Quantum Modularity for Geometric 3-Manifolds: Geometrization and quantum invariants

 Under a change of the trivialization $g:M\rightarrow SL(2,\C)$ (i.e. a gauge transformation) we have $A'=gAg^{-1}+gdg^{-1}$ and the functional changes by an integer

 where $\mathrm{deg}\,g$ is defined as the coefficient of proportionality between $g_*[M]$ and the chosen generator of $H_3(SL(2,\C))\cong \Z$.
 Thus we can consider instead

-which is independent of the choice of the orientation.
+which is independent of the choice of the trivialization.
 The critical points of the functional are connection 1-forms satisfying the flatness condition $F_A\equiv dA+A^2=0$.
 Modulo gauge transformations they form the moduli space of flat connections

 where the action is by conjugation\footnote{In the context of asymptotic expansion of the quantum invariants, it is actually more natural to consider only semi-stable flat connections \cite{Witten:2010cx}, which would form a generally smaller space